MRtrix3/mrtrix3/docs/reference/commands/peaks2fixel.rst

     peaks2fixel [ options ]  directions fixels

--  *directions*: the input directions image.
-Each volume corresponds to the x, y & z component of each direction vector in turn.
+-  *directions*: the input directions image; each volume corresponds to the x, y & z component of each direction vector in turn.
 -  *fixels*: the output fixel directory.

 Options